What Should a Woman Ask for in a Prenup?

 7. Intellectual Property Rights

-If you create intellectual property—such as patents, trademarks, or creative works—it’s worth including provisions that outline the handling of these contributions.
+If you create intellectual property such as patents, trademarks, or creative works, it’s worth including provisions that outline how to handle IP.
 This shows that you value each other’s talents and creativity while making sure you both understand who owns what and how it can be used.

 Move Forward With Confidence: Neptune Connects You to the Right Legal Team